MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

 export default AccountChangeHandler;
 ```

-You would typically use this component at the top level of your app to handle account changes globally.
+Use this component at the top level of your app to handle account changes globally.

-## Best Practices

-- Always check for account connection status before performing operations.
-- Provide clear feedback to users about their connection status.
-- Handle disconnections gracefully, resetting relevant app state.
-- Use try-catch blocks when interacting with wallet methods to handle potential errors.